 Roar into the trunk or treat with a jungle theme.
 Round up a few stuffed animals and fake plants.
 Then, add a finishing touch with a DIY wooden sign and an adorable tiger cub.
 Bonus: theme-worthy cozy animal costumes are perfect for fall weather.
 Check out Dandelions and Daffodils for more wild inspiration.

 This DIY gumball machine trunk or treat idea is one we can chew on.
 We love that it coordinates with an easy apron costume and that it doesn't take much more than fabric, paper, and puff balls.
 Take a closer look here.

 A rubber ducky-themed trunk or treat is a sure bet for squeaky clean fun.
 With cardboard cut-outs of a bathtub and a duck, bubbles made out of clear balloons, and a shower curtain bathtub, your car will make a splash.
 Tie up your bathrobe and check out this inspiring, easy DIY trunk or treat.

-Some poster board is put to use along with a diaper wipe box, some PVC pipe and Hazmat stickers to make this ghostbusting containment machine.
-Add a proton pack made from Tupperware odds and ends and plenty of cans of black spray paint and the ghosts and ghouls will have met their match.
-Who you're gonna call?
+Poster board is put to use along with a diaper wipe box, PVC pipe and Hazmat stickers to make this ghostbusting containment machine.
+Add a proton pack made from Tupperware odds and ends and plenty of cans of black spray paint, and the ghosts and ghouls will have met their match.
+Who you gonna call?
 Just head to Instructables for the detailed how-to.

 The genius of this Nemo-inspired trunk is turning the pumpkins into clownfish.
 With a blue background in the truck and a hand-painted Dory, the stage is set.
 The tissue paper decorations add a pop of coral color.